katzer/cordova-plugin-local-notifications/README.md

 - Name: `Default channel`
 - [IMPORTANCE_DEFAULT](https://developer.android.com/reference/android/app/NotificationManager#IMPORTANCE_DEFAULT)

 The values of the default channel are not configurable at this point.
-Any notification that doesn't specify the `channel` property will use this default channel with default sound and vibration settings.
+Any notification that doesn't specify a `channelId` property will use this default channel with default sound and vibration settings.

 The creation of a channel is done as follows: